zenomt/jsonld-terse/api.md

 a `store:cancel` property anymore, because that action is no longer available.
-Notice also that the response to the `POST` request [indicates via the `Location` header](https://www.rfc-editor.org/rfc/rfc9111.html#section-4.4-3) that any cached representation of the order resource should be invalidated.
+Notice also that the response to the `POST` request [indicates via the `Location` header](https://www.rfc-editor.org/rfc/rfc9111.html#section-4.4-3) that any cached representation of the order resource should be invalidated, and advises the application via an `api:etag` claim in the response metadata graph of an updated `ETag` for the new state of the order resource, so an intervening modification could be detected.

 Note that an action target URL isn’t required to be at a sub-path of its bound subject; however, an action target URL **SHOULD** be in the same origin as